Christian Hosoi: Personal life

-Christianity

-Hosoi became a born-again Christian through the urging of his wife and her uncle, Pastor Christopher Swaim.
+Hosoi became a born-again Christian with the testimony of his wife and her uncle, Pastor Christopher Swaim.
 He also earned his high school diploma.

+Ministry

+Hosoi was baptized in 2004 and was ordained assistant pastor at The Sanctuary Church in Huntington Beach, California.

-Hosoi continues to be open about his new-found faith, having become ordained as an associate pastor, and has resumed his skateboarding career.
+He has resumed his skateboarding career.

 Hosoi was the subject of the 2006 documentary film, Rising Son, that detailed his initial success, drug addiction, and conversion to Christianity.

 Hosoi joined forces with Jay Haizlip, Brian Sumner, and others to create The Uprising, a skate-based ministry.
 In 2008, The Uprising was documented by Steelroots, a Christian youth television network, and made into a reality television show.
 The first season comprised eight episodes and followed the ministry around California and England.

 Hosoi also appeared in a testimonial video on I Am Second, in which he shares the story of his faith in Jesus.

 Hosoi along with co-author Chris Ahrens released his autobiography book Hosoi: My Life as a Skateboarder Junkie Inmate Pastor in 2012 that chronicles his life story and testimony of finding redemption and purpose after reading the Bible and becoming a pastor.

-Video game appearances
+In popular culture

 Hosoi is a playable character in the video games Tony Hawk's Project 8 as an unlockable and Tony Hawk: Ride.